NWChemEx/PluginPlay/docs/source/developer/design/database.rst

 - Want a quick access (not serialized) and a long-term serialized form
 - May not want to serialize all objects at the same frequency
 - Compression (presumably of the serialized objects)
+- Avoid storing multiple copies of the same key/value

 Other
 =====